In India, about 63 million people suffer from diabetes, and this figure is likely to go up to 80 million by 2025.

 Work at DFI

 Rewards for good performance and stability in the organization.
+Training and upskilling programs/session for the employees.

 Diabetes Foundation India is dedicated to create awareness of obesity, diabetes, dyslipidemia, hypertension, heart diseases and metabolic syndrome among people and change their attitudes and behavior to incorporate correct lifestyle practices.